mommebutenschoen/UTMgrid/README.rst

 UTMgrid README
 ==============

-This package contains grdding functionality using Universal Transversal Mercator Projections.
+This package contains gridding functionality using Universal Transversal Mercator Projections.

 Installation:
 -------------

-After downloading the source from the repository install via pip, descend into the top-level of the source tree and launch::
+After downloading the source from github_ install via pip, descend into the top-level of the source tree and launch::